Kvitekvist/FUS/README.md

 Lastly, `Magic Improvements for Skyrim VR` has an option to change the magic cast angle.
 We have set it to shoow magic out of tthe palm, not like the default pistol shooting style, but if you prefer the latter, you can open the mod files (right click, show in explorer), and set the `MagicRotationYaw` angle to 0.

+We also have plently of additional optional gameplay mods that we discuss in the [noteworthy mods](#noteworthy-gameplay-mods) section.

+If you want to use optional mods, it is better to use the FUS RO DAH or Cangar profiles and *deselect* mods than to use the lower profiles and selecting optional mods.
+This is to preserve the correct load order.
+If you add optional mods you should make sure that the load order to the right in MO2 has DynDOLOD and Synthesis as the last plugins.

 # How to start up FUS

 **Note:** Always remember to turn on your controllers before starting SkyrimVR, or you will encounter game-breaking bugs!
 This is important no matter which VR headset you use.